KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 project(YourProjectName LANGUAGES CXX C ASM)
 ```

-After this is done, we can invoke the CMake configure and generate step as simple as that:
+After this is done, we can invoke the CMake configure and generate step, as simple as that:

 ```
 mkdir build && cd build/